Julian de Guzman: Coaching and executive career

 On January 30, 2017, de Guzman announced his retirement from soccer and his transition to an assistant coaching position with the Ottawa Fury.
 On August 15, 2017, de Guzman was named interim head coach until the end of the 2017 season after the resignation of head coach Paul Dalglish.

 On December 21, 2017, de Guzman was appointed general manager of the Ottawa Fury, alongside new head coach Nikola Popovic.
 He held the role until the Fury ceased operations at the end of 2019, following not receiving sanctioning to play in the US-based USL Championship.

 In 2020, it was announced that he was joining the newly formed club 1812 FC Barrie, where he will serve as president and co-owner.
 However, in January 2021, a major shift occurred with De Guzman departing the club, along with Peter Raco and the Barrie SC, to form a new club named Simcoe County Rovers.
+Serving as co-owner and Technical Director of the club, Simcoe County won the 2023 League1 Ontario title.

+In February 2024, he was named Sporting Director of the New York Red Bulls in Major League Soccer.

+On October 27, 2025 he was announced as the Head of Sport of the New York Red Bulls as part of a succession plan, succeeding Jochen Schneider.

 Personal life

+De Guzman is of Filipino and Jamaican descent.
 Before his career, he attended Cardinal Newman Catholic High School from 1994 to 1997.
 His younger brother Jonathan de Guzmán also plays professional soccer for Dutch club Sparta Rotterdam and previously at Villarreal CF, Napoli, and Swansea FC, Eintracht Frankfurt and plays internationally for the Netherlands.
+His nephew Jaden de Guzmán is also a professional footballer.